jammwork/jammwork/PLUGIN_DEVELOPMENT.md

 ### Real-time Plugin Example: Screen Sharing

-Here's how a real-time screen sharing plugin uses the new awareness APIs:
+Here's how a real-time screen sharing plugin uses the new awareness APIs and tool highlight control:

 ```typescript
 // Screen Sharing Plugin using awareness for peer discovery